ibm-cloud-docs/containers/storage-utilities.md

     ```
     {: pre}

 3. Retrieve the ID of the worker node for which you want to see volume attachment details.
-Make sure to select a worker node that is located in the same zone as your {{site.data.keyword.blockstorageshort}} instance.
+Ensure that you select a worker node that is located in the same zone as your {{site.data.keyword.blockstorageshort}} instance.

     ```sh
     ibmcloud ks worker ls --cluster <cluster_name_or_ID>